apache/hive/README.md

 General Info
 ============

-For the latest information about Hive, please visit out website at:
+For the latest information about Hive, please visit our website at:

   http://hive.apache.org/